Hugh McKean, top Republican in Colorado House, dies at 55

 Each edition is filled with exclusive news, analysis and other behind-the-scenes information you won’t find anywhere else.
 Subscribe today to see what all the buzz is about.

-First elected to the legislature in 2016, McKean spent the past two years doing the difficult work of trying to repair a fractured House GOP caucus that was split between hard-line conservatives and Republicans who wanted to find a way to win back a majority in the chamber by wooing over the state’s Democratic-leaning electorate.
+First elected to the legislature in 2016, McKean spent the past two years doing the incredibly difficult work of trying to repair a very fractured House GOP caucus that was split between hard-line conservatives and Republicans who wanted to find a way to win back a majority in the chamber by wooing over the state’s Democratic-leaning electorate.

-McKean’s work often made him a target of the hard-liners.
+McKean’s work often made him a target of the conservative hard-liners.
 He easily won a contentious primary in June against Republican Austin Hein, a former House staffer who worked for McKean’s predecessor, then-House Minority Leader Patrick Neville, and then for Rocky Mountain Gun Owners, a hard-line gun-rights group.

-Neville stepped down as house minority leader in 2020 when it became clear he wouldn’t be selected again by his caucus to lead them.
-Instead, House Republicans chose McKean as their leader.
+Neville stepped down as House minority leader in 2020 when it became clear he wouldn’t be selected again by his caucus to lead them.
+Instead, House Republicans chose McKean as their leader, but some of Neville’s allies continued to battle with McKean over the direction of the caucus.

-McKean was known in the legislature as a bridge builder, working to find ways to influence Democratic policy even as Republicans remained in the minority.
+McKean, the father of two adult children, was known in the legislature as an even-keeled bridge builder, working to find ways to influence Democratic policy even as Republicans remained in the minority.

+Hudson said McKean had a full plate as he worked to grow the House GOP’s ranks in the November election, form a policy platform for the upcoming 2023 legislative session and build a new home.
+He attended a rally Saturday with Republican U.S. Senate candidate Joe O’Dea.

+“He was doing all these things at the exact same time, so I expressed some concern,” Hudson said.
+“Hugh was — I hate using the past tense — had the most wicked sense of humor.
+If there was a way to take a bad situation and make it dark humor, Hugh found it.
+It made everybody just find the light in everything.
+I adored this man.
+His loss is something I can’t even quantify for you.”

-“Today, the Colorado House Republicans sadly mourn the sudden and tragic passing of House Minority Leader Hugh McKean,” the House GOP caucus said in a news release.
-“Hugh was fiercely passionate about two things in his extraordinary life: serving the great state of Colorado and spending time with his family, whom he adored — Aiden McKean, 21, Hanna McKean, 23, and his dearest partner and friend, Amy Parks.”
+The House GOP caucus said in a news release: “Hugh was fiercely passionate about two things in his extraordinary life: serving the great state of Colorado and spending time with his family, whom he adored — Aiden McKean, 21, Hanna McKean, 23, and his dearest partner and friend, Amy Parks.”

 Colorado Republican Party Chairwoman Kristi Burton Brown also mourned the loss.